apache/datafusion/README.md

 ## Known Uses

-Projects that adapt to or service as plugins to DataFusion:
+Projects that adapt to or serve as plugins to DataFusion:

 - [datafusion-python](https://github.com/datafusion-contrib/datafusion-python)
 - [datafusion-java](https://github.com/datafusion-contrib/datafusion-java)